gierasimiuk/jwtrest/README.md

 ### Login:
 Endpoint to process a login action.
 This endpoint will only work once a user has successfully signed up.
-If a user with the given id is not found, the server will respond with an error code of `400`.
 Note that because users are stored in memory, all users are wiped upon server restart.

 **URL:** `/api/users/login`